yazz/VisualJS/README.md

     CREATE TABLE todo_items
     (
-      id INTEGER NOT NULL GENERATED ALWAYS AS IDENTITY (START WITH 1, INCREMENT BY 1),, item VARCHAR(128),
+      id INTEGER NOT NULL GENERATED ALWAYS AS IDENTITY (START WITH 1, INCREMENT BY 1), item VARCHAR(128),
-      UNIQUE (MAP_ID, MAP_NAME)
+      UNIQUE (ID)
     );

 For Oracle databases before 12c you will need to use a trigger.
 See this Stackoverflow question for more details: